nautobot/nautobot/nautobot/docs/user-guides/getting-started-nautobot-ui.md

 ![](images/getting-started-nautobot-ui/42-address-search-v2.png)

-Example shows a Device-specific search:
+Example two shows a Device-specific search:
 1. Search for `edge`
-2. In the drop-down selector to the right, select **Device**
+2. In the drop-down selector to the right, select **Devices**
 3. Devices with `edge` in the name
-4. Tenants for each Device
+4. *Tenants* for each Device
-5. Device Type for each Device
+5. *Device Type* for each Device
-6. Site for each Device
+6. *Site* for each Device

-Clicking on
+Clicking on the `Vancouver 1` Site takes you to the main page for the Site.
+Clicking on the `edge2.van1` Device takes you to the main page for the Device

 ![](images/getting-started-nautobot-ui/41-device%20search%20results.png)

 ### Finding an IP Address for an Interface

 1. Click on **Devices** on the top-level navigation menu
 2. Click on **Devices** to go to the main page for Devices
-3. Search for the Device you are interested in and click on the link to go to the main page for the Device
+3. Search for the Device you are interested in (`edge2.van1` in this example) and click on the link to go to the main page for the Device
 4. Go to the `Interfaces` tab and look for the row with the Interface you are interested in; find the IP Address(es) in the **IP Addresses** column in the row

 ![](images/getting-started-nautobot-ui/36-verify-address.png)